surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.13.0-rc.1 =
+= 8.13.0-rc.2 =

-(2020/11/17) Moved the "Default Currency" option to the SSO &gt; General Settings &gt; Site Information tab.
+(2020/11/18) Moved several options, added a new Interface tab, and merged the Content and Text tab with the Integration tab.

 = 8.12.1 =